RetroTournaments/nesceptor/README.md

 ## Dev Instructions

-### Hardware Design / Development
+### PCB Development

 Install [KiCad](https://www.kicad.org/) for schematics / pcb design / etc.
-On my Ubuntu based machines I just use `snap install kicad`, even though I dislike snap - this got me `kicad 9.0.1` last time.
+I just use `snap install kicad`.
+This got me `kicad 9.0.1` last time.
 I'm using KiCad because it's free, and this is an open source project.

+### Enclosure Development

+Install [OpenSCAD](https://openscad.org/) for the 3d printed usbport enclosure.
+I just use `snap install openscad`.
+This got me `openscad 2021.01` last time.
+I'm using OpenSCAD because its free, programmatic, and this is an open source project.

-### Firmware development
+### Firmware Development

 Under construction.